aburak621/Hexxagon/README.md

 # Hexxagon

-This is my implementation of the Hexxagon game using C++ and SFML.
+This is my implementation of the Hexxagon game made in two days using C++ and SFML.

 ## Screenshots